Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Cardinals have a record of 3-3.
+- In four games as the underdog over the last 10 matchups, the Cardinals have a record of 2-2.

-- When it comes to hitting the over, the Cardinals and their opponents are 3-7-0 in their last 10 games with a total.
+- When it comes to the total, the Cardinals and their opponents are 3-7-0 in their last 10 games.

-- Sportsbooks have not set a spread for any of the Cardinals' last 10 games.
-St. Louis' last three contests have finished below the point total, and the average over/under in that streak was 9.8.
+- Oddsmakers have not posted a spread in any of the Cardinals' past 10 games.
+In four straight games, St. Louis and its opponent have finished below the over/under, with the average total set by sportsbooks being 9.6 runs.

 Cardinals Betting Records & Stats

+- The Cardinals have been chosen as underdogs in 49 games this year and have walked away with the win 23 times (46.9%) in those games.

+- St. Louis is 19-21 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The implied moneyline probablility for this matchup gives the Cardinals a 59.2% chance to win.
+- The moneyline set for this matchup implies the Cardinals have a 51.2% chance of walking away with the win.

-- St. Louis has combined with opponents to hit the over on the total 57 times this season for a 57-58-4 record against the over/under.
+- So far this season, St. Louis and its opponents have hit the over in 57 of its 120 games with a total.

-- The Cardinals have a 1-7-0 record against the spread this season (covering just 12.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!